1–2 spots available for Q2 · Claim yours

 Does the database matter more than the framework?

 Often yes.
 PostgreSQL is the default in 2026 across every framework in this list and will serve you well from MVP to IPO.
 Poor database design slows down any framework.
 Good database design with indexes, migrations, and a sensible schema will let a Laravel app outperform a badly-designed Go service.
+You can read the Postgres performance guide for the official angle.

 How do I decide if I'm a non-technical founder?

-For most startup backends in 2026, the "best" framework is one of five.
+For most startup backends in 2026, the best framework is one of five.
 The differences that matter are team size, team background, and product type, not benchmarks.
 Ship fast, measure, and be willing to swap tools at service boundaries when you outgrow the first pick.

 Services I offer